viridia/panoply/docs/Exemplars.md

 To load an exemplar, you'll need to register the exemplar asset loader.

 Once an exemplar is loaded, you can attach it to an entity by issuing the `UpdateAspects` custom command.
-This command will merge the aspects from the instance, the schematic, and any extension exemplars, eliminating duplicate aspects.
+This command will merge the aspects from the instance, the exemplar, and any extension exemplars, eliminating duplicate aspects.
 If the entity already had aspects attached, then the command will do a "diff" of the old and new state, adding and removing aspects as needed, while preserving the state of aspects that didn't change.